mjebrahimi/mjebrahimi/README.md

  </a>
 </p>

-Senior Software Engineer with 11+ years of experience in software development. skilled in designing and building high-performance, high-scalable, and high-quality software and cloud-native microservices with a focus on the Back-End using ASP.NET Core on top of cutting-edge technologies.
+Experienced Software Engineer with 11+ years of experience in software development. skilled in designing and building high-performance, high-scalable, and high-quality software and cloud-native microservices with a focus on the backend using C# .NET and ASP.NET Core on top of cutting-edge technologies.

-Expert in C#/.NET, SQLServer, performance optimization, and observability/monitoring with strong knowledge of system design, software architecture, and distributed systems.

 Committed to continuous learning and staying updated with the latest industry trends.

-Passionate about embracing challenges, solving complex problems, knowledge sharing, and contributing to the open-source community!
+Passionate about solving complex problems/challenges, learning new things, and knowledge sharing.

-With excellent communication skills and a result and quality-oriented mindset to deliver successful projects.
+Enjoy contributing to the open-source community, and mentoring in my spare time.

 <h2 align="center">Professional skills</h2>